-Figure 7: Pointing residuals for the Mizusawa antenna in the K band (22 GHz).
+Figure 7: Examples of pointing residuals for the Ishigaki antenna in the Q band (43 GHz).
 Top and middle panels show relations of the azimuth and elevation, respectively, with the pointing residuals in azimuth (left) and elevation (right).
 Bottom panel shows positions on celestial sphere of the objects which were observed in the pointing measurement.